maitre-app/ReferralHero-Flutter/README.md

 ### Update Subscriber

 Updates the details of a specific subscriber.
+You can reference the parameters from the "Add Subscriber" section for available fields.

 ```dart
 final updates = {